hypertidy/vapour/cran-comments.md

-## vapour 0.8.0
+## vapour 0.7.6

-Fix for CRAN errors, with unsanitized type input (int type for double in warper nodata) found on  clang-UBSAN tests and reported by CRAN on 2021-07-25.
+Fix for CRAN errors, with unsanitized type input (int type for double in warper nodata) found on  clang-UBSAN tests and re-reported by CRAN on 2021-07-25.

 Thank you!